pierreforstmann/mod_sqlite/INSTALL.md

 ## Using mod_sqlite:

 mod_sqlite allows you to access your SQLite database over HTTP.
-To do this, the Location that you have configured mod_sqlite3 to use will take query parameters that allow the user to query the database.
+To do this, the Location that you have configured mod_sqlite to use will take query parameters that allow the user to query the database.
 Here is a list of those parameters, and what they do: